awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 ## Enabling the pg\_cron extension<a name="PostgreSQL_pg_cron.enable"></a>

-Enable the `pg_cron` extension as follows:
+Enable the pg\_cron extension as follows:

-1. Modify the parameter group associated with your DB instance and add `pg_cron` to the `shared_preload_libraries` parameter value\.
-This change requires a DB instance restart for it to take effect\.
+1. Modify the parameter group associated with your DB instance and add pg\_cron to the `shared_preload_libraries` parameter value\.
+This change requires a DB instance restart to take effect\.
 For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

-1. After the DB instance has restarted, perform the following command using an account that has the `rds_superuser` permissions:
+1. After the DB instance has restarted, run the following command using an account that has the `rds_superuser` permissions\.

    ```
    CREATE EXTENSION pg_cron;
    ```

-1. The `pg_cron` scheduler is set in the default PostgreSQL database named `postgres`\.
-The `pg_cron` objects are created in this `postgres` database and all scheduling actions run in this database\.
+1. Either use the default settings, or schedule jobs to run in other databases within your PostgreSQL DB instance\.
+The pg\_cron scheduler is set in the default PostgreSQL database named `postgres`\.
+The pg\_cron objects are created in this `postgres` database and all scheduling actions run in this database\.

    To schedule jobs to run in other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than postgres](#PostgreSQL_pg_cron.otherDB)\.

 ## Granting permissions to pg\_cron<a name="PostgreSQL_pg_cron.permissions"></a>

-As the rds\_superuser, you can create the `pg_cron` extension and then grant permissions to other users\.
+As the `rds_superuser` role, you can create the pg\_cron extension and then grant permissions to other users\.
 For other users to be able to schedule jobs, grant them permissions to objects in the cron schema\.

 **Important**
 We recommend that you grant permissions to the cron schema sparingly\.

-To grant others permission to the cron schema, do the following:
+To grant others permission to the cron schema, run the following command\.

 ```
 postgres=> GRANT USAGE ON SCHEMA cron TO other-user;
 ```

-This permission provides the *other\-user* with access to the cron schema to schedule and unschedule cron jobs\.
-However, for the cron jobs to execute successfully, the user also needs permission to access the objects in the cron jobs\.
-If the user does not have permission, the job will fail and errors such as the following will appear in the postgresql\.log\.
-In this example, the user does not have permission to access the `pgbench_accounts` table\.
+This permission provides `other-user` with access to the cron schema to schedule and unschedule cron jobs\.
+However, for the cron jobs to run successfully, the user also needs permission to access the objects in the cron jobs\.
+If the user doesn't have permission, the job fails and errors such as the following appears in the postgresql\.log\.
+In this example, the user doesn't have permission to access the `pgbench_accounts` table\.

 ```
 2020-12-08 16:41:00 UTC::@:[30647]:ERROR: permission denied for table pgbench_accounts